HereThereBeMonsters/togira/README.md

 There is a Docker image available, so all you need is to have Docker installed.

+Image on Docker Hub: https://hub.docker.com/r/dockerzinho/togira

-The app is exposed on port 3000.
+The app is exposed via HTTP on port 3000.
 To run the image:

 ```
 docker run -p 3000:3000 -d dockerzinho/togira
 ```

-Then access it on http://localhost:3000 (or whatever the server is where you installed it).
+Then access it in your browser at http://localhost:3000 (or whatever server you installed it on).

 #### Front-end